 Here is where understanding the growing conditions and times to maturity comes in.

 A pepper seed needs 5-8 weeks of perfect growing condition to become a healthy seedling.
-Since peppers are a heat-loving summer crop, those days are preferably to be warm and sunny, with soil temperature for germination above 20C (68F).
+Since peppers are a heat-loving summer crop, those days should be preferably warm and sunny, with soil temperature for germination above 20C (68F).

-The west coast is known for its overcast, cool weather.
-An average gardener, who would start pepper seeds there, would on average have just enough sunny days between early March and the beginning of June to grow seedlings.
-All other days are basically lost days for that seedling, they do not count.
+The West Coast is known for its overcast, cool weather.
+An average gardener who starts pepper seeds there would have just enough sunny days between early March and the beginning of June to grow seedlings.
+All other days are basically lost days for that seedling; they do not count.

-Here is an example of peppers that were started in March (8 weeks prior to being planted out in a greenhouse) and harvested in August.
+Here is an example of peppers that were started in March (eight weeks before being planted in a greenhouse) and harvested in August.
 How was that possible?
 We created the growing and maturing conditions that a heat-loving plant wants.

 The times on the seed package for seed starting and days to maturity (the time from transplanting a seedling to harvest) are perfect growing condition times.